 While many realtors look forward to visiting properties with their established clients, a lot of real estate professionals don’t enjoy a task that’s often necessary for them to attract new clients — cold calling.
-If you dread the mere thought of cold calling, you can use our cold calling tips for real estate agents to overcome your reluctance to contact people you don’t know.
+If you dread the mere thought of cold calling, use our cold calling tips to overcome your reluctance to contact people you don’t know so that you can become a more successful real estate agent

 Here are some tips you can use when you’re cold calling for real estate prospects:

-- Use a Script: One of the smartest things you can do to succeed with cold calling is to use one of our cold calling scripts for real estate agents.
+One of the smartest things you can do to succeed with your real estate cold calling is to use one of our scripts for cold calling.
 While it’s highly unlikely that you’ll follow a sales script verbatim, it can still be a useful guide that can help you stay on point and get a conversation going in the direction you want.

 Below is a series of scripts that will help real estate agents make cold calls dialing by hand or using telemarketing software to expand their sphere of influence, advertise an open house, or contact potential buyers and sellers about real estate listings.
 Make sure you know basic phone sales tips as well as best times to call before starting your the outbound calling efforts!